naruto-o/naruto-o/README.md

 - 👋 Hi, I’m @naruto-o // printf<"SHIKHAR SHARMA">
-- 👀 I’m interested in ...python,machine learning , web development,,{BLOCKCHAIN_DEVELOPMENT},{SMART_CONTRAACTS}
+- 👀 I’m interested in ...python,kubernetes,solidity,java,machine learning , web development,,{BLOCKCHAIN_DEVELOPMENT},{SMART_CONTRAACTS},[web3 development]
-- 🌱 I’m currently learning ... python and machine learning with artificial intelligence
+- 🌱 I’m currently learning ... python and machine learning with artificial intelligence(B.Tech)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...open source
-- 📫 How to reach me ...u can reach me on github only or tweet me i am always available
+- 📫 How to reach me ...u can reach me on github or tweet me i am always available

 <!---
 naruto-o/naruto-o is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.